Code-the-Dream-School/ee-prac-team3-front/README.md

 2. Run `npm install` to install dependencies
 3. Pull the latest version of the `main` branch (when needed)
 4. Run `npm start` to start the development server

+## Configuration

+JSQuiz can be configured using environment variables.
+Create a `.env` file in the root directory like the example file in the back-end.
+Copy .env.example to your .env and ask your coworkers to share the secrets with you.

 ## Usage